Skip to main content

 Genevieve from Canada

-Students of our master’s programme are highly regarded by industry, authorities and research establishments in Sweden, Europe and worldwide.
-In Sweden, graduates work at companies such as ABB, Vattenfall Nuclear AB, EON, Westinghouse, Forsmark Kraftgrupp, Ringhals, OKG, Radiation Safety Authority (SSM), Swedish Nuclear Fuel and Waste Management (SKB), Vysus Group, AFRY, Studsvik, Kiwa Inspecta Nuclear AB and other.
+Graduates of the programme are highly valued by industry leaders, regulatory bodies, and research institutions both in Sweden and internationally.
+In Sweden, our graduates have secured positions with prominent organisations such as ABB, Vattenfall Nuclear AB, E.ON, Westinghouse, Forsmark Kraftgrupp, Ringhals, OKG, the Radiation Safety Authority (SSM), Swedish Nuclear Fuel and Waste Management (SKB), Vysus Group, AFRY, Studsvik, and Kiwa Inspecta Nuclear AB, among others.

 Sustainable development